AudioBible/KJV/README.md

     JOHN 16:33 These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.

+Satan was given authority over the world!
+Do you think he will let you worship the real God if he has authority in the world?

+# audiobible find great ones exercise authority upon

+    MARK 10:42 But Jesus called them to him, and saith unto them, Ye know that they which are accounted to rule over the Gentiles exercise lordship over them; and their great ones exercise authority upon them.

 Will you be celebrating the Anti-Christ this Christmas?
 Worshipping "another spirit"?
 I know I won't be!
 If you are, then have fun!